Dr. Kathryn Holland

-Logan Volk is from West Fargo, North Dakota.
-He is an undergraduate student majoring in Psychology and Women’s and Gender Studies with a minor in LGBTQ/Sexuality Studies.
-Logan plans to pursue a Ph.D. in clinical psychology after obtaining his Bachelor’s degree.
-He is interested in the bonds between LGBTQA+ individuals and their family members and the effects that these bonds have on different aspects of the individuals’ lives.
-He is a research assistant in the Family Development Lab as well as a peer mentor for the University Exploration Learning Community, LGBTQA+ Peer Mentor, enjoys traveling, playing with his kitten, and cooking.
+Sage Volk is from West Fargo, North Dakota.
+She is an undergraduate student majoring in Psychology and Women’s and Gender Studies with minors in LGBTQ/Sexuality Studies and Human Rights and Humanitarian Affairs.
+Sage plans to pursue a Ph.D. in clinical psychology after obtaining her Bachelor’s degree.
+She is interested in the bonds between LGBTQA+ individuals and their family members and the effects that these bonds have on different aspects of the individuals’ lives.
+She is completing a UCARE independent research project as a research assistant in the Family Development Lab and is a Resident Assistant for University Housing.
+When she isn’t doing research or working on coursework, she enjoys traveling, playing with her kitten, and cooking new dishes.

 Alumni Lab Members (undergraduate)